top of page

 Conclusion: The Dang Stretch as Your North Star

 Single Whip is not just a posture, it is a diagnostic tool.
 It reveals exactly how your pelvis, kua, and Dang behave under structural demand.
 If you study these five compensations carefully and work to increase the capacity of your Dang, you will find that your whole form changes.
-Movements become smoother, rooting becomes natural, winding becomes effortless, and the internal stretch that defines Taijiquan begins to emerge.
+Movements become smoother, rooting becomes effortless, winding becomes natural, and the internal stretch that defines Taijiquan begins to emerge.

 Comments